 Are there any other benefits that 5G and satellite communications can bring to transportation and delivery?

 We’re also confident that the blend of the two technologies can bring environmental benefits.
 One of the proofs of concept already being tested at the Darwin SatCom Lab tracks the CO2 emissions of the vehicles using LIDAR sensors.
 By using satellite imagery to see the areas the vehicles are travelling through and monitor local biodiversity, the laboratory team is able to calculate the emissions savings of taking different routes based on carbon capture from nearby trees.

 Our Darwin SatCom Lab is now open to companies looking to explore next generation connectivity solutions for connected and autonomous vehicles (CAVs).
-If you’d like help to solve your business challenge, rapidly prototype technology solutions and realise your ideas, then you can tell us about the challenges you face at the Darwin SatCom Lab website.
+If you’d like help to solve your 5G businesses challenge, rapidly prototype technology solutions and realise your ideas, then you can tell us about the challenges you face at the Darwin SatCom Lab website.